Tout vs. Tous: All You Need to Know About “All” in French

 Pronouncing Tout as an Adjective

 When tout and its variants are adjectives, their pronunciations are pretty predictable.
-Tout and tous are pronounced without sounding their final letters, and you can hear their pronunciation here.
+Tout and tous are pronounced without sounding their final letters.
 However, toute and toutes retain their second “t” sounds.

 2. Tout as an Adverb